Council Elections

 Mandatory Candidate Training

 All candidates in any council election in Victoria are required to complete the online Local Government Candidate Training.
-All candidates must also declare to the Victorian Electoral Committee (VEC) when they have completed the training in order to nominate.
+All candidates must also declare to the Victorian Electoral Commission (VEC) when they have completed the training in order to nominate.

 The online Candidate Training will be available to complete closer to the next council election in 2028 on the Local Government Victoria website.